B2tGame/Rob0-Documentation/README.md

 ## Internationalization

 **NOTE** : Internationalization isn't implemented yet.
-This paragraph normalize the format od files for multiple language for the future i18n features of Rob0.
+This paragraph normalize the format of files for multiple language for the future i18n features of Rob0.

 Internationalization is handled by adding an [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag) as an extention prefix.